Robert-J-H/SharedComputer/readme.md

 Note: You can assign a gesture to open this dialog from NVDA's menu, Preferences submenu, Input gestures dialog, Configuration category.

-On first time installation, it will be opened automatically.

 It has three controls and you can press F1 in any of them to display the help associated with it.

 This dialog can be found in the NVDA menu under preferences, "Shared Computer".